zalolaclick/Webthingv2/README.md

 # Webthingv2

-This is for my website with the domain "3001174.xyz".
+This is a very stylish and cool website for my domain: 3001174.xyz

-It uses cloudflare to host it.

-:|
+Currently:
+- It has a logo and style!
+- 3 Pages!
+- Some text and 1 picture!